anselmolsm/tdx/Instruction-to-set-up-TDX-host-and-guest.md

 For the version information of various components like Linux kernel, QEMU, OVMF, etc. please refer to each release's notes.

 # Supported hardware
 4th Generation Intel® Xeon® Scalable Processors or newer with Intel® TDX.
+Be sure to have a supported DIMM population aligned to the requirements of the processors in use.

 # Setup TDX host
 ## Distro information